SOLAR FOR SCHOOLS IN DOMINICA

-More than a year after Hurricane Maria made landfall, Dominica remains in urgent need of reliable and resilient power.
-With the potential for diesel shortages, landslides, and flooding, generators are not a sustainable solution.
-In the event of another hurricane or natural disaster, these systems will keep the lights, fans, and refrigerators running, and allow local residents to power communication devices – turning the schools into places of refuge.
+More than a year after Hurricane Maria made landfall, Dominica remained in urgent need of reliable and resilient power.
+With the potential for diesel shortages, landslides, and flooding, generators were not a sustainable solution.
+In the event of another hurricane or natural disaster, solar powered systems will keep the lights, fans, and refrigerators running, and allow local residents to power communication devices – turning the schools into places of refuge.

 Our volunteers worked to bring solar power to six schools in Dominica.
 These schools – Castle Bruce, Atkinson Primary School, Atkinson Light House School, Sineku Primary School, Concord Primary School, and Salybia Primary School – were identified as high priorities by Prime Minister Skerrit after Hurricane Maria hit.
 They are located on the east coast of the island, which was vulnerable even prior to Maria, and is home to the last remaining indigenous population, the Kalinago Tribe, with the most at-risk youth.